 - Van as Ah Hai.
 Another role related to music/band theme.
 He had an attitude in here yet it was more of stubbornness to stick to his principle, not abandoning his friends, that was all.
 Though I must admit he was a bit unrealistic regarding trying to get everyone to stick to the end with his ways, forgetting that each had quite a hardship to bear and responsibilities with their families.
 But he was not blind to those either when he finally found out how wrong he had been to hang on to such foolish thoughts, almost costing others’ lives.

 - Leon as Ah Hao.
 I think he has improved with his acting.
 This was quite a challenging role for him and he was really brave in stepping out of his comfort zone.
 His trouble with using the appropriate tone in some scenes was still noticeable but it got better as the movie moved on.
 It was like he was just uncomfortable with shouting swear words, etc so it sounded really awkward.
-There was also some traces of discomfort while acting as a bum at the beginning as well but it was not that noticeable.
+There were also some traces of discomfort while acting like a bum at the beginning as well but it was not that noticeable.
 Not too bad.
 But the other scenes, he was better in those, not as nervous or not as raw anymore.
 Like the scenes where he was interacting with Van and the others.
 Then the parts where he was in control.
 It was easier for him in a sense because it kind of reinforced the bossy roles he took in several dramas already.
 Back to the character, he honestly seemed like a fierce, cold-blooded person but he really cared for friendship in a sense.
 He was always chanting the whole idea about ‘brothers’, etc yet his actions showed differently.
 One of the memorable scenes must be the part where this one group was making fun of Ah Long and he told Ah Hai that he forgot something when they were getting into the elevator–to which Ah Hai smiled, knowing him too well.
 Yes, it was his violent way of teaching someone a lesson and seemed wrong, but it showed how he cared enough to exert his energy.

 - Van and Leon collaborating.
 It was very refreshing and fun to see.
 My gosh!
 It was too funny trying to see Ah Hao trying to learn the gist of producing an album, taking care of the production.
 He was so clueless that made it adorable.
 Of course, it was understandable since he only knew of the life he encountered with so many years already.
 There were of course more of the touching scenes as of the hilarious ones.
 I thought that their bond was the strongest in here since they got nothing to lose except their lives.
 It was like when others could not come anymore or Ah Hai was driven out of the other band members’ houses, he only had Ah Hao left to drink and talk with, no one else.
 Even when Ah Hai wanted to give up, Ah Hao wouldn’t let him.
 Ah Hao kept encouraging Ah Hai on.